 The bad guy should never, ever, ever win.

 Thanks for taking the time to read this post.
-If you enjoyed it, don’t forget to ‘like’ this post and also follow us so you never miss another post.
-You can also follow Penstricken on Twitter and like Penstricken on Facebook, if that’s what roasts your pig.
+If you enjoyed it, why not help support Penstricken by buying me a coffee?
+You can also follow Penstricken on Twitter, Tumblr, Pinterest and like Penstricken on Facebook.

 You can check out our previous interviews here:

 - Sharleen Nelson, author of The Time Tourists